 From Hanoi, you go to “GA HÀ NỘI” (Hanoi train station) at 120 Le Duan street to catch a train

-Livitrans Express Train, it’s luxury with equipped great amenities.
+Livitrans Express Train: it’s luxury with equipped great amenities.
 Departure time from Hanoi is at 21:35 and arrive in Lao Cai at 5:30.
-There will be a minibus transferring you from railway station to Sapa town in 1 hour.
+There will be a minibus transferring you from the railway station to Sapa town in 1 hour.
 Livitrans also offer other routes to Dong Hoi, Hue, Da Nang train station if you depart from Hanoi

-Depart from Hanoi at Hanoi train station at 120 Le Duan street
+Depart from Hanoi at Hanoi train station at 120 Le Duan Street

-Pumpkin Express Train, it is 3 star services with deluxe cabin
+Pumpkin Express Train: it is 3-star services with deluxe cabin

 How to see Halong bay?
 The ideal way to discover Halong bay is onboard a traditional junk boat which can either be a privately chartered or shared.
 Most of them are offering you kayaking, cave exploration, cooking class, sunset party, Tai Chi exercise…

 From Hanoi to Halong bay, it takes you about 4 hours to arrive in Tuan Chau marina where ships depart from.
-In 2018, a new highway was finished to open up a shorter distance between Hanoi and Halong which is just 2,5 hours of transfer.
-However it depends on each company, a fews still follow the old route because of inside business factors.
-Another way to get to Halong shortly, you can book a private car or find a company that sells you ticket to share their car.
+In 2018, a new highway was finished to open up a shorter distance between Hanoi and Halong which is just 2.5 hours of transfer.
+However it depends on each company, a few still follow the old route because of inside business factors.
+Another way to get to Halong shortly, you can book a private car or find a company that sells you a ticket to share their car.